srid/srid/content/unfree/Wikipedia is not neutral/Unearthing heterodox views from Wikipedia.md

 3. Look for large reverts in bold red (which are not obvious vandalism)
 4. See what got removed

+You can also review the "Talk" page to help narrow this search (see the second example below).

 ## Examples

+### Feminism

-For example, the topic of *sexual objectification* is not exactly uncontroversial.
-And heterodox views are periodically censored out of its Wikipedia article by power users (senior and [[woke-invasion|woke]] editors).
+The topic of *sexual objectification* is not exactly uncontroversial.
+Heterodox views are periodically censored out of its Wikipedia article by power users (senior and [[woke-invasion|woke]] editors).
 The [removal of views by Christina Hoff Sommers and Naomi Wolf](https://en.wikipedia.org/w/index.php?title=Sexual_objectification&diff=1020578292&oldid=1020577791) on the subject is a good example.
 If you were just reading the latest version of the Wikipedia article, you would only get the censored version - but if you perused the page history and unearthed these deleted passages, you get to see a more comprehensive (i.e., umm ... encyclopedic) view on it.

 [Here's another example](https://en.wikipedia.org/w/index.php?title=Sexual_objectification&diff=1020575648&oldid=1019253515) (one that I find more interesting) from the same article acting as an illustration of what I call 'soft censorship'.
 Here, the editor censored out a bunch of entries from the 'See also' section, presumably because it goes contrary to the doctrine of objectification.

+### Diet and animal foods

+Meat is [controversial](https://twitter.com/fleroy1974) given that vegan "ethics" and propaganda have got many otherwise intelligent people by the balls.
+ It is no surprise then that the Wikipedia [article](https://en.wikipedia.org/w/index.php?title=Monotrophic_diet&action=history) on [[Carnivore diet]] suffers from [[censorship|censorship]].
+Here's where reviewing the Talk page is particularly illuminating.

+As an example, see the Talk page section titled [Oxford Academic Study on Carnivore Diet](https://en.wikipedia.org/w/index.php?title=Talk:Monotrophic_diet&oldid=1091579803), where it becomes clear that pro-carnivore references are pruned out.
+As the discussion happend on 14th of February, 2022 - you will want to scroll down the [history](https://en.wikipedia.org/w/index.php?title=Monotrophic_diet&action=history) of the article around that date to find the revision with that reference originally added, which revision happens to be the latest one by user "ReadingRiot" (before "Psychologist Guy" censored it).
+The censored part from [that revision](https://en.wikipedia.org/w/index.php?title=Monotrophic_diet&oldid=1071881999#Carnivore_diet) reads -- so as to counteract the actual [[misinformation|misinformation]] prior in that passage regarding the diet being "potentially dangerous to health" -- "while others have found evidence supporting the idea that there may be some health benefits for certain individuals" which in turn uses this Oxford Academic study, titled [Behavioral Characteristics and Self-Reported Health Status among 2029 Adults Consuming a “Carnivore Diet”](https://academic.oup.com/cdn/article/5/12/nzab133/6415894?login=false) as reference.

+### Schadenfreude

 Finally, even neural seeming articles are "cleaned up" by politically motivated editors.
 [An ealier version](https://en.wikipedia.org/w/index.php?title=Schadenfreude&oldid=1025877365) of the *Schadenfreude* article had a statement in the lead saying *"adults also experience schadenfreude, although generally they conceal it"* which got removed (an act of 'soft censorship') to the point that the article [now reads](https://en.wikipedia.org/w/index.php?title=Schadenfreude&oldid=1087233110) --- to present a more [[woke|woke]]-approved version of the emotion --- *"Schadenfreude [..] may be an important social emotion establishing "inequity aversion"."*.